Links on Android Authority may earn us a commission. Learn more.

 Verizon is one of America’s leading carriers, but it’s not for everyone.
-It could be due to the high costs or maybe your local coverage, but sometimes you just have to make a change.
+It could be due to the high costs or your local coverage, but sometimes you have to change.
 What if you love the phone you have?
-Or maybe you can’t afford to purchase a new one?
+Or perhaps you can’t afford to purchase a new one?
 There’s no need to worry — here’s all you need to know on how to unlock a Verizon phone.

 See also: The best Verizon phones you can buy